| Safe Haskell | Safe-Inferred |

 a certain sense, strict.

-, this function is specially interpreted
+In differentiation using reverseAD, this function is specially interpreted

 so that not only the forward pass, but also the reverse gradient pass runs